 respondent, data are collected using an intricate system of skip patterns and questionnaire modules grouped into

 sections.
 Computer-assisted personal interviewing (CAPI) using a laptop computer makes it possible to field such a

 Since data are collected using CAPI, rather than a hard copy questionnaire, the data collection

 instrument actually consists of sections that are composed of a series of computer screens containing questions,

 interviewing instructions, and skip pattern directions, as well as computer programming notes embedded along with

 each data item.
 The MEPS data collection in a given round consists of different sections.
-Some sections are included
+Some sections are

-referred to as a supplement.
+section is also referred to as a supplement.

-Any single question must be considered within the context of the skip patterns incorporated
+Any single question must be considered within the context of the skip patterns incorporated into

 Click here to go to the MEPS-HC survey questionnaires.
 Click here to go to the MEPS-HC Survey Basics.